 Perry is a very small village located in the state of Ohio.
 With a population of 1,598 people and three associated neighborhoods, Perry is the 497th largest community in Ohio.

-The overall education level of Perry is somewhat higher than in the average US city of 21.84%: 26.00% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Perry is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.00% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Perry in 2022 was $37,813, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $151,252 for a family of four.
 However, Perry contains both very wealthy and poor people as well.